apes-suite/aotus/doc_pages/index.md

 The interface for vectors within other tables is defined accordingly.
 In the interface described above, the conf_val vector has a given size, and just the values need to be filled.
-However it might be necessary to retrieve arrays, of which the size is not known beforehand, and should depend on the table definition in the configuration.
+However, it might be necessary to retrieve arrays, of which the size is not known beforehand, and should depend on the table definition in the configuration.
 For these cases there are additional routines defined, which take allocatable arrays as input.
 These are then allocated and filled according to the configuration or the provided default vector.
-In these interfaces you have to provide an additional parameter **maxlength**, which limits the size of the vector to allocate.
+In these interfaces you have to provide an additional parameter **maxlength** that limits the size of the vector to allocate.
+If the Lua variable in question is not a table but rather a scalar of the correct type, an array of length 1 will be created for this single value.
 For undefined vectors zero sized arrays are returned for the values and the error codes.